 - half lemon juice of

 - Heat oil in a large pan on medium heat.
-Once the oil is hot, add the cumin seeds and let them sizzle for few seconds.
+Once the oil is hot, add the cumin seeds and let them sizzle for a few seconds.

 - Then add hing, chopped garlic and dried red chilies.
 Break the dried red chilies before adding to the pan for more heat.
 Cook for 1 minute until the garlic starts changing color to light brown.
 Then add the chopped onion.

-- Close the pan with a lid and let potatoes cook for 6 to 7 minutes until almost done on medium heat.
+- Close the pan with a lid and let potatoes cook for 7 to 8 minutes until almost done on medium heat.
 Open lid and stir every 2 minutes or so.

 - Start adding the chopped spinach slowly.
 Stir after each addition until the leaves wilt.
 Cook for 3 to 4 minutes after adding all the spinach.

 - Add garam masala (optional) and mix.
 Squeeze in lemon juice and mix.
 There shouldn’t be any water left at this point.
 Serve aloo palak with a side of roti.